Health Insurance Learning Center

 How Does Short-Term Health Insurance Work?

-Short-term medical insurance provides temporary coverage for 30 days to 12 months (up to 36 months with renewals in some states).
+Short-term medical insurance provides temporary coverage that fills a gap between other plans.
 Unlike ACA plans, short-term plans use medical underwriting - meaning healthy applicants get the best rates, but pre-existing conditions are excluded.
+The term length available to you depends on the 2024 federal definition, the later federal non-enforcement statement, your state's rules, the carrier's approved filing, and the contract you are issued.

 Premiums range from $75 to $300/month for individuals, compared to $400 to $600/month for unsubsidized ACA coverage.
 According to KFF, approximately 3 million Americans use short-term plans at any given time.